 Why diets fail and the problem with dieting

-Diets doen’t work!
+Diets do not work!
 In fact, you may be one of the 70% who end up weighing more shortly after ending a diet than you did at the start!
 So, let’s look at why diets fail.

 By exploring what it is exactly that is making you put on the weight, I can support you to make the changes you need for your body type.
 There are numerous reasons why you may struggle to lose weight.
 It could be a food intolerance, a hormonal issue or even stress making it difficult for you to manage your weight.
 By exploring what the underlying causes are you can take the right steps to resolve the blocks.

-A special weight loss programme is offered.
+I offer a special weight loss programme.
 If you would like to discuss how we might work together to support you in making the changes needed to ensure long-term weight management without dieting or deprivation give me a call!

 Why don’t diets work long-term and how to lose weight?